 and other county extension associations must be submitted through the

 We post available job and internship opportunities on this page when

 they become available, with links to the Cornell website, for your

-- Bachelor’s degree or Equivalent Education.
-(Associate Degree plus 2 years transferrable program/functional experience).
+- Bachelor’s degree in Nutrition, Health Education and/or Public Health.
+Associate’s Degree plus 2 years transferrable program/functional experience may substitute.

 - Experience relevant to the role of the position.

 - Ability to clearly communicate (speak, read and write proficiently) in English.